 The programme allows students to earn 5 ECTS in a supportive, structured and open academic environment.

-We especially welcome students with learning needs, disabilities and non-native English speakers
+We especially welcome students with learning needs, disabilities and non-native English speakers.

 On completion of the course, scholars and participants will be able to:

-* Understand the role of the Court of Justice of the European Union (CJEU) in protecting human rights
+* Understand the role of the Court of Justice of the European Union (CJEU) in protecting human rights and in addressing vulnerability

 * Critically analyse interrelations between different sources of law in the EU legal system and their role in the protection of human rights